 King Vijayanagara, Krishnadevaraya was the patron of the temple.
 He built the main pillared hall which is one of the most adorned structures of the temple.
 There is a stone table beside the hall which has the description of his offerings for the temple.
-At the surrounding of the Virupaksha temple are some shabby mandapams.
+In the vicinity of the Virupaksha temple are some shabby mandapams.
 There is an antique shopping centre with mandapams in front of this temple.

 d Vishnu.
 Do you know who builds the stone chariot at Hampi?
 The stone chariot was built by King Krishnadevaraya of the Vijayanagara Empire.

 The Musical pillar of the Vittala, Hampi Temple is also a tourist attraction.
-There are appropriately 56 musical pillars.
-Musical pillars are also called SAREGAMA pillars, implying the musical memos.
+There are 56 musical pillars appropriately.
+Musical pillars are also called SAREGAMA pillars, implying musical memos.
 There are main pillars and pairs of minor pillars inside the Mandapam.
 The main pillar provides support to the ceiling Mandapam.
 It is designed as a musical instrument.
 The main pillar is surrounded by 6 minor pillars.
 The emission of musical notes from stone pillars is still a mystery but it is an attraction for tourists.
 The music heard from these pillars varies in sound relying on the weather.

-This temple is 500 years old is dedicated to Lord Hanuman.
+This temple is 500 years old and is dedicated to Lord Hanuman.
 Sri Vyasaraja of the Vijayanagara Kingdom and a Dwaita scholar was the one who built the idol of Lord Hanuman in the temple.
 It’s the most famous attraction of Hampi and is considered a sacred spot for Hindus.
 Tourists have to climb 560 steps to reach the temple as it is located on top of the hill.
-While climbing the temple beautiful views and the pleasant air can be seen.
+While climbing the temple, beautiful views and pleasant air can be seen.
 Tourists need energy and devotion to climb the temple.

-The Achyutraya Temple was built in 1534 AD, is one of the prominent temples in Hampi.
+The Achyutaraya Temple was built in 1534 AD, is one of the prominent temples in Hampi.
 This temple is also known as the Tiruvengalanatha Temple, after God Shiva.
 It was the last temple built during the Vijayanagara Empire.
 It has new architecture in comparison to the other temples of Hampi.
 The carvings of the temple depict mythic legends on pillars, walls, and blocks.

 It was built in the early 16th century and it was genuine to Lord Ram.
-Pattabhirama Temple is a centre of all artistic and economic activity.
+Pattabhirama Temple is the centre of all artistic and economic activity.
 The temple is facing in the east.
 It comprises a courtyard with columns, a roofed mandapam, and a gopuram door.
 The most fascinating feature of the Pattabhirama temple is its hundred-pillared hall.
 Visitors can have meals, rich in assistance depicting Hindu gods and goddesses.

 Based on this incident, the design of the temple has been influenced.
-The statue of Ganesha has him holding goad and shattered tusk in both upper hands, the right hand of the statue holds a Modak and the left holds a noose.
+The statue of Ganesha has him holding a goad and shattered tusk in both upper hands, the right hand of the statue holds a Modak and the left holds a noose.
 There are a total of 43 royal houses in Hampi. .
 Royal families of that period used to stay in these houses.
 This place is near Lotus Mahal.
 This place was once built for queens and other royal ladies of the Vijayanagara Empire.
 But sadly, most of the royal enclosures are destroyed.